-Michael Balbos, Client Relations Manager.
+Michael Balbos, Senior Event Specialist.
 A veteran of over 300 races, including 18 marathons and numerous multisport races, Michael has retired from competition and can now be found most mornings running the trails of Prospect Park with his chocolate lab Blossom.

 Once upon a time, he was one of the very first people to “Join” NYCRUNS and was also our very first client.